galuscakova/DAT130-2026/M2/SQL-3.md

 ### Exercise A3 – EXCEPT

-Give the beers that are sold for less than $3 and are not liked by John.
+Give the beers that are sold for less than $3 and are not liked by Justin.

 ## Part B – Embedded Queries